timbess/flink-statefulfun-hs/README.md

 stateful function with a state type of `()` (meaning it requires no state).

-Wrapping the `GreeterResponse` in `ProtoSerde` uses the [proto-lens](https://github.com/google/proto-lens) library to deserializeBytes the incoming messages for this function.
-To use Json it can also be wrapped in `JsonSerde` instead.
+Wrapping the `GreeterResponse` in `ProtoSerde` uses the [proto-lens](https://github.com/google/proto-lens) library to deserialize the incoming messages for this function.
+To use JSON it can also be wrapped in `JsonSerde` instead.
+Don't forget that the sender will have to use `sendByteMsg` instead of `sendMsg` to send JSON to this function if you choose to do so.

 ### Declaring a function with state